Are you looking to upgrade to a landed house for your family?

-If you are looking for a stand-alone detach house, then a bungalow will definitely the best choice.
+If you are looking for a stand-alone detached house, then a bungalow will definitely be the best choice.

-As mention in the above paragraph, there are 4 class of bungalows in the Singapore context.
+As mentioned in the above paragraph, there are 4 classes of bungalows in the Singapore context.

 The most common understanding is class 1 bungalow, land size of around 400 square metres.

-This class of bungalow will be the entry point for bungalow lovers.
+This class of bungalows will be the entry point for bungalow lovers.

-There are not many new Bungalow for sales.
+There are not many new Bungalows for sale.

-Any new bungalow for sales most likely is old (class 3 & 4) bungalow with large land sizes and permissible to developed into 2 or 3 (class 1) bungalow depends on the layout of the land.
+Any new bungalow for sales most likely is an old (class 3 & 4) bungalow with large land sizes and permissible to develop into 2 or 3 units of class 1 bungalow depending on the layout of the land.